 - Delivering small group or individual support lessons during lesson time

 - Mentoring older students to develop effective study skills

 All three Schools work closely together and with other schools to ensure a smooth transition and continued support for those students arriving at the Stamford Endowed Schools with identified learning needs.

 Assessing Learning Difficulties

 For some of our pupils, a specific learning difficulty only becomes apparent only when the academic demands increase as they move up through the school.
 For this reason, we operate an ‘open door’ policy so that every student has the reassurance of knowing that they can access help from members of the learning support department if they start to experience difficulties related to their learning.
 When a concern regarding a pupil who is not on our register is raised by subject teachers, the pupil themselves or by their parents, a specialist learning support teacher will conduct a learning review and where appropriate administer diagnostic assessments to establish potential barriers to learning, using the assessment results to develop appropriate support strategies.
 This may include additional support, such as extra time, for public exams.

-We value working in close partnership with our mainstream colleagues and with parents as this is vital to achieve the best outcomes for our students.
+We value working in close partnership with our mainstream colleagues and with parents as this is vital to achieving the best outcomes for our students.
 Engaging in professional dialogue concerning the specific difficulties of individual students, passing on diagnostic assessment results and advising on the most appropriate strategies to meet individual needs ensure that teachers are adept at supporting the students they teach.
 The Head of Learning Support is in regular contact with the parents of students receiving additional learning support and welcomes communication from any parent who has concerns about their daughter’s learning needs.